cplusplus/parallelism-ts/README.md

                      NVIDIA Corporation
                      jhoberock@nvidia.com

-# Parallelism TS Editor's Report, Lenexa meeting
+# Parallelism TS Editor's Report, post-Lenexa mailing

 D4505 is the latest Parallelism TS Working Draft.
 It contains editorial and technical changes to the Parallelism TS to apply the following revisions: